Clarenceho2016/wills-home-production/src/pages/tc-web/index.md

 ## 12. Our Liability

 To the maximum extent permitted by law, MyTribe provides our Site and content on an "as-is" and "as available" basis and we make no representation or warranty of any kind, express or implied, regarding the content or availability of our Site, or that it will be timely or error-free or that defects will be corrected.
 To the maximum extent permitted by law and subject as provided below, MyTribe expressly disclaims all warranties and conditions with regard to any portion of our Site, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title, and non-infringement, and all responsibility for any loss, injury, claim, liability or damage of any kind, including resulting from, arising out of or any way related to:

-(a) any errors in or omissions from the Site, including but not limited to technical inaccuracies and typographical errors;
+1. any errors in or omissions from the Site, including but not limited to technical inaccuracies and typographical errors;<br><br>
-(b) any third party contents therein directly or indirectly accessed through links in the Site, including but not limited to any errors or omissions;
+2. any third party contents therein directly or indirectly accessed through links in the Site, including but not limited to any errors or omissions;<br><br>
-(c) the unavailability of the Site, or any portion;or
+3. the unavailability of the Site, or any portion;or<br><br>
-(d) computer viruses, system failure or malfunction which may occur in connection with your use of the Site, including during hyperlink to or from third party content;or
+4. computer viruses, system failure or malfunction which may occur in connection with your use of the Site, including during hyperlink to or from third party content;or<br><br>
-(e) our supply of Products to you in accordance with our [Terms of Service](https://www.my-tribe.com.au/tc-service).
+5. our supply of Products to you in accordance with our [Terms of Service](https://www.my-tribe.com.au/tc-service).

 To the maximum extent permitted by law, MyTribe will not have any liability to you for any direct, indirect,special or consequential losses or damages arising in contract, tort (including, without limitation, negligence) or otherwise arising from your use of or your inability to use our Site.
-To the extent the foregoing limitation of liability is prohibited or despite the limitation above, in the event that MyTribe is found to be liable to you, our total aggregate liability is limited to the purchase price of the Products you have paid for.
+To the extent the foregoing limitation of liability is prohibited or despite the limitation above, in the event that MyTribe is found to be liable to you, our total aggregate liability is limited to the purchase price of the Products you have paid for.<br><br>
-If any warranties are implied by law that cannot be excluded, then to the maximum extent permitted by law, our liability for breach of such warranties is limited to the purchase price of the Products you have paid for.
+If any warranties are implied by law that cannot be excluded, then to the maximum extent permitted by law, our liability for breach of such warranties is limited to the purchase price of the Products you have paid for.<br><br>
 This does not include or limit in any way MyTribe’s liability for any matter for which it would be illegal for us or it to exclude, or attempt to exclude, our or its liability, including under the Competition and Consumer Act 2010 (Cth), the statutory consumer guarantees under the Australian Consumer Law, or similar laws in the States and Territories of Australia.

 ## 13. Indemnity:

 By using the Site, you agree to defend and fully indemnify and hold us (and our officers, directors, employees, contractors and agents) harmless from and against all claims, actions, suits, demands, damages, liabilities, costs or expenses (including legal costs and expenses on a full indemnity basis), including in tort, contract or negligence, arising out of or connected to:

-(a) your use of or access to the Site;
+1. your use of or access to the Site;<br><br>
-(b) any breach by you of these Terms of Use;or
+2. any breach by you of these Terms of Use;or<br><br>
-(c) any wilful, unlawful or negligent act or omission by you.
+3. any wilful, unlawful or negligent act or omission by you.

 This defence and indemnification obligation will survive these Terms of Use and your use of the Site.
 These Terms of Use, and any rights and licences granted hereunder, may not be transferred or assigned by you, but may be assigned by us without restriction.

 ## 14. Information About You And Your Visits To Our Site